informaticmonad/bibframe/README.md

-Task Force to Explore Data Elements for Rare Materials Description
+RBMS Bibliographic Standards Committee (BSC) Task Force to Explore Data Elements for Rare Materials Description
 ========

 This repository is the drafting space for work being done by the Task Force to Explore Data Elements for Rare Materials Description.